steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 ![World Map](images/ISS-Map-1-simplified-styles.svg)

-1. Let's add a red circle in the middle, to represent the ISS.
-Do it in your design program OR just open the file in TextEdit and simply pasting this right before the `</svg>`
+Let's add a red circle in the middle, to represent the ISS.
+Do it in your design program OR better yet just open the file in TextEdit and simply pasting this right before the `</svg>`

 ```
 <g id="ISS">